Structural thermokinetic modelling

 The response matrices with respect to system parameters $p_{m}$ read

-Scaled control and response matrices, e.g., $R^{s_{i}}_{u} = \partial \ln s_{i}/\partial \ln u$, are defined and computed in analogy to the scaled elasticities.
-Since the enzyme concentrations are prefactors in the rate laws, scaled response coefficients and scaled control coefficients are identical.
-If our perturbation parameters are external metabolite concentrations, this is not the case.
+Scaled control and response matrices, e.g.~$\Rsc^{c_{i}}_{u} = \partial \ln c_{i}/\partial \ln u$, are defined similar to the scaled elasticities.
+Since the enzyme concentrations appear as prefactors in the rate laws, it turns out that scaled response coefficients and scaled control coefficients are identical.
+With other perturbation parameters (e.g.~external metabolite concentrations), this will not be the case.